numpy/numpy/doc/source/reference/random/index.rst

   select distributions
 * Optional ``out`` argument that allows existing arrays to be filled for select distributions
+* All BitGenerators can produce doubles, uint64s and uint32s via CTypes
 * `~.Generator.integers` is now the canonical way to generate integer random numbers from a discrete uniform distribution.
 The ``rand`` and ``randn`` methods are only available through the legacy `~.RandomState`.